BartSte/khalorg/README.md

 │org mode│
 └────────┘
 ```

-# Bugs:
-- [ ] Org item not recognized by neovim plugin when no blank line is
-  present at the bottom.

 # Improvements:
 - [ ] Timezones are not yet supported, so `khalorg` will only work when